grahamannett/function-calling-weather-bot/README.md

 # scaled-cognition-takehome Project

+Graham Annett

-The project was init with pdm so it is possibly more complex than necessary but I find that it's better to just always use something like pdm to start a project rather than attempting to migrate as it can be a pain.
+The project was initialized with pdm so it is possibly more boilerplate than necessary but I find that it's better to just always use something like pdm to start a project rather than attempting to migrate as it can be a pain.

 To setup, you can use `pip install -r requirements && pip install -e .` or `pdm install && pdm sync` should also work.
+I believe the only external dependencies are `requests` `openai` and `rich`.
+I used rich to print to the console as I like the colorized output but it is probably not really necessary for this project.
+The `console.py` is just a generic file I have used in a few of my projects that gives a nice interface to print and log to the console.

 I have all the keys in an `.env` file but you can pass them in as environment variables or as arguments to the main.py file.

-env file will look like:
+env file will look like (and can be sourced like `source .env` or set the ENV variables in the terminal or pass in to the main.py file):

 ```
 OPENAI_API_KEY=sk-...
 OPEN_WEATHER_API_KEY=9...
 BING_API_KEY=f...
 ```

+To make the zip file I used `zip -r graham_annett.zip src/ tests/ .gitignore main.py .pdm-python pdm.lock pyproject.toml README.md requirements.txt ` so hopefully it has everything and not included the `.venv` or `.git` folders.

 # Overview